Sabina Hills, Italy: A spring escape in Lazio’s countryside

 Run by two sisters who cook like they’re feeding family.
 Expect homemade pasta, slow-cooked meats, and local wine poured generously.
 If they have ciambelline al vino (wine cookies) on the counter, take some for later: they’re perfect with an afternoon coffee.

 If you want to eat like a local, order the antipasto della casa first.
-It’s usually a big board of whatever’s in season—cheese, cured meats, olives, marinated vegetables - and it’s a great way to taste your way through the region without committing to one dish.
+It’s usually a big board of whatever’s in season, like cheese, cured meats, olives, marinated vegetables - and it’s a great way to taste your way through the region without committing to one dish.

 Poggio Mirteto Loop